Revaluation of an Asset

 Note:

-This field is available only if you have enabled the Multi-book Accounting feature in your account.
+This field is available only if you enabled the Multi-book Accounting feature.

 • Write-down % – Enter the write-down percentage for revaluation.
-This will be applied to tax methods associated to an accounting book.
+This applies to tax methods linked to an accounting book.

-For compound assets, the write-down percentage will be applied to all components.
-If you want to apportion a different write-down percentage for each component, go to Step 4.
+For compound assets, the write-down percentage applies to all components.
+To set a different percentage for each component, go to Step 4.

-• Transaction Date – Enter a date for the journal entry for this transaction.
-If the field is blank, the system will use the date when the revaluation is processed.
+• Transaction Date – Enter a journal date for this transaction.
+If the field is blank, the system uses the date when the revaluation is processed.

 The revaluation date must be on or after the Last Depreciation Date.